Summit of the Americas: Rules and Procedures

 - On the first night of competition, delegates bring a hard copy of their resolutions.
 They must find five other delegations willing to support their proposal.
 These delegations must then sign the resolution as a promise to vote in its favor.

 - For the remainder of the conference, delegates are divided into their committees and debate proposed resolutions using the parliamentary procedures outlined in the Rules of Procedure.

 - All delegates are faced with a crisis scenario at the close of the first full day of debate.
-This crisis is based on an actual historical political crisis event in the Western Hemisphere.
+This crisis is based on an actual historical political crisis event in the Western Hemisphere or a hypothetical event created by the student secretariat staff.
 Delegations may be asked to continue representing their current government (thus putting a modern interpretation on a historical crisis), or represent the government in power during the crisis (to reenact the event itself).
 Delegations must then meet and develop a strategy for addressing the issue, and head delegates then debate in committee, crafting a joint declaration together, by consensus, to deal with the issue.